-Maybe you ask yourself how to change eating habits in a sustainable way?
-The following approach for the more ambitious among you will show you how to iterate habits (repeat action to improve) you failed recently.
+Do you want to change eating habits in a sustainable way?
+The following approach for the more ambitious among you will show you how to iterate routines (repeat the action to improve) you failed recently.
 You will learn how to try it again with one or more adjustments.
+You'll also learn how long it takes to make a new routine stick.

-Check the 3 basic rules that make habits stick
+Check the 3 basic rules that make behavior stick

 Pick the most important change that you’ve failed at sticking to and think about the reasons for the failure.
 A failed “keystone habit,” like drinking enough water, would be a great choice.

-Check if your habit change was based on the 3 basic rules that make habits stick:
+Check if your habit change was based on the 3 basic rules:

 1) Were the triggers as reminders reliable?